Table of Contents

 The Conductor module acts as the interface between the human artist and the ecosystem.
 It embeds the Rhai scripting language, exposing a tiered API for controlling the simulation.

-Species are configured via a SpeciesHandle builder pattern.
-A species begins with a preset and is refined through method chaining:
+A Material begins with a preset and is refined through method chaining:

 6.3.2 Mode Patterns